StanfordBDHG/LifeSpace/README.md

 <!--

-This source file is part of the StrokeCog based on the Stanford Spezi Template Application project
+This source file is part of LifeSpace based on the Stanford Spezi Template Application project

 SPDX-FileCopyrightText: 2023 Stanford University